yvvki/bunup/docs/index.md

 ## Configuration

-Create a `bunup.config.ts` file for more advanced usage like including plugins, hooks, and advanced options that aren't available via CLI.
+Create a `bunup.config.ts` file for usage like including plugins, hooks, and advanced options that aren't available via CLI.

 For example, you can add the [exports](/docs/plugins/exports) plugin to automatically sync your package.json exports on each build - no more manual export management!